weewx/weewx/docs_src/quickstarts/pip.md

 ### Run as a daemon

 If you wish to run `weewxd` as a daemon, follow the following steps, depending on your operating system.
-These steps will require root privileges in order to install the required daemon file.
+These steps require root privileges to install the required daemon file.

-=== "Debian"
+=== "Systems that use systemd (e.g., Debian, Redhat, SUSE)"

     !!!
 Note
         The resulting daemon will be run using your username.
 If you prefer to use run as `root`, you will have to modify the file `/etc/systemd/system/weewx.service`.

     ```shell
     cd ~/weewx-data